KartikChinda/pixelPlex/README.md

 - Create components for the navbar and the sidebar, start working on those.

 - For the sidebar, create your constants folder and add all the links and the routes in an array there.

+- Pertaining to values in the sidebar, create the components to be rendered on the right side like home, upcoming etc.